mab253/software-interventions-spring22/README.md

 ## expectations and requirements

-- class attendence and punctuality
+- class attendence and punctuality: please come prepared and on-time for every class.
-- participate actively in lecture with questions, and discussion - "step up, step back" or ["move up, move up"](https://www.nasco.coop/sites/default/files/srl/AORTA%20Meeting%20Facilitation%20Resource%20Sheet%20July%202014.pdf)
+- participate actively in lecture with questions, and discussion - ["move up, move up"](https://www.nasco.coop/sites/default/files/srl/AORTA%20Meeting%20Facilitation%20Resource%20Sheet%20July%202014.pdf)
 - we'll be sharing and critiquing each others' work - try to be honest and friendly, open and respectful when giving & receiving feedback

 This class is an inclusive and harassment-free space for everyone, with no tolerations of discimination based on gender, race, sexual orientation, religion, disability, or appearance.
-Please feel free to let me know privately if you have an academic accommodation.
+Please feel free to let me know privately if you require an academic accommodation.

 ## evaluation:
 Grading breakdown: